msobanjo/courseware/topics/nginx/modules/web-server-configuration/README.md

 All the points discussed below are configured in the virtual `server` context.
 - Where are the web application files?
     - The installation folder of your web application files can be set with the `root` directive.
-- Whats the default index file?
+- What's the default index file?
     - Conventionally, the default page for a web application is the `index.html` file; this can be specified with the `index` directive.
 - Multipurpose Internet Mail Extensions (MIME) Types
     - MIME Types are a way of providing more information about the files being served, so that your web browser can handle them correctly.